The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

 Our work addresses these questions in the case of {\bf planar lattices}.
 The near-critical window for Bernoulli$(p)$ percolation on the triangular lattice $\eta\Tg$ or the square lattice $\eta\Z^2$ with mesh $\eta>0$ is given by \be p=1/2+\lambda r(\eta)\text{ with }\lambda\in(-\infty,\infty)\text{ fixed and }\eta\to 0\,, \ee where $r(\eta)=\eta^{2}/\alpha_4(\eta,1)$, with $\alpha_4(\eta,1)$ being the alternating 4-arm probability of critical percolation \cite{WWperc}.
 It was proved on $\eta\Tg$ using SLE$_6$ computations \cite{SW} that $r(\eta)=\eta^{3/4+o(1)}$.
-As shown in \cite{Kesten}, for $\lambda\ll -1$ we are at the subcritical end of the near-critical window, for $\lambda\gg 1$ we are at the supercritical end, and for any fixed $\lambda\in\R$, box-crossing probabilities are comparable to the critical case, hence~(\ref{e.nc}) is indeed the near-critical window.
+As shown in \cite{Kesten}, for $\lambda\ll -1$ we are at the subcritical end of the near-critical window, for $\lambda\gg 1$ we are at the supercritical end, and for any fixed $\lambda\in\R$, box-crossing probabilities are comparable to the critical case (just they are close to 0 for $\lambda\ll -1$, and close to 1 for $\lambda\gg 1$).
+That is,~(\ref{e.nc}) is indeed the near-critical window.
 Then it was proved in \cite{GPS2a,DPSL} that for any $\lambda\in\R$ there is a unique scaling limit as $\eta\to 0$; moreover, the entire coupled percolation ensemble, viewed near the critical point via the parametrization~(\ref{e.nc}), where all the macroscopic changes happen, has a scaling limit as a Markov process in $\lambda\in\R$.
 It is important to keep in mind that even for any given $\lambda\not=0$, this scaling limit is an interesting new object, known to be different from the critical scaling limit: the interfaces are singular w.r.t.~SLE$_6$ \cite{NW}.
+(See also \cite{Au} and \cite[Theorem 13.4]{DPSL} for the much simpler result that the full scaling limits are singular.)

 Since we have a proof of the existence and properties of the scaling limit of the near-critical ensemble only for site percolation on the triangular lattice $\Tg$, if we want to use that to build the $\MST$ scaling limit, we will need a version of the $\MST$ that uses Unif$[0,1]$ vertex labels $\{V(x)\}$ on $\Tg$.
 So, assign to each edge $e=(x,y)$ the vector label \be U(e):=\big(V(x)\vee V(y), V(x)\wedge V(y)\big)\,, \ee and consider the lexicographic ordering on these vectors to determine the $\MST$.
 See Figure~\ref{f.vertexTree}.
 With a slight abuse of terminology, this is what we will call the $\MST$ on the lattice $\Tg$.
 Our strongest results will apply to this model, but some of them will also hold for subsequential limits of the usual $\MST$ on $\Z^2$, known to exist by \cite{ABNW}.